uxlfoundation/oneAPI-spec/source/elements/oneVPL/source/programming_guide/VPL_prg_session.rst

 * On Windows, the dispatcher searches the following locations, in the specified order, to find the correct implementation library:

   #.
-The :file:`Driver Store` directory for all avialable adapters.
+The :file:`Driver Store` directory for all available adapters.
      All types of graphics drivers can install libraries in this directory. `Learn more about Driver Store <https://docs.microsoft.com/en-us/windows-hardware/drivers/install/driver-store>`__.
      Applicable only for Intel implementations.
   #.
 The directory of the exe file of the current process.